tongvtdan/apillis-mfg/docs/database-schema.md

 -- External contacts (customers and suppliers)
--- Note: Each contact references their own organization, not Factory Pulse's organization -- This enables proper multi-tenant separation between external companies and Factory Pulse CREATE TABLE contacts (
+-- Note: Each contact references their own organization, not Factory Pulse's organization -- This enables proper multi-tenant separation between external companies and Factory Pulse -- IMPORTANT: External customers and suppliers are managed in this table, NOT in the users table -- The users table is reserved for internal Factory Pulse employees only CREATE TABLE contacts (
     id UUID PRIMARY KEY DEFAULT uuid_generate_v4(),
     organization_id UUID REFERENCES organizations(id) ON DELETE CASCADE,